 - Cravings usually continue to arise in recovery.
 Mindfulness allows the individual to observe such thoughts without being carried away by them.
 People learn that they are not always responsible for their thoughts, nor do they have to be a victim to them.

-- People who practice mindfulness will be better able to spot the warning signs that they are losing their hold on recovery.
+- People who practice mindfulness will be better able to spot the warning signs that they are losing their hold on their addiction.
 This way they will be able to avoid a relapse.

 - This practice makes life in sobriety far more enjoyable.
 The individual is able to get pleasure from even the simplest things.

 - Those who practice the technique find it easier to manage their interpersonal relationships.
-This is particularly important for people in recovery, who may have many damaged relationships and need to tread carefully.
+This is particularly important for people in addiction treatment, who may have many damaged relationships and need to tread carefully.